File 316 · Open (largely explained)

 Who came up with the Bermuda Triangle?

-Writer Vincent Gaddis named it in a 1964 issue of Argosy magazine; Charles Berlitz's 1974 bestseller popularized it.
-Librarian Larry Kusche debunked the famous cases in 1975 by checking the original records.
+Writer Vincent Gaddis named it in a February 1964 issue of Argosy magazine, building on a 1950 Associated Press article and a 1952 Fate piece; Charles Berlitz's 1974 bestseller popularized it.
+Research librarian Larry Kusche debunked the famous cases in 1975 by checking the original records.

 ← Back to the archive